 - Q5: Which firm personnel are required to be fingerprinted?

-- A5: Pursuant to Section 17(f)(2) of the Securities Exchange Act of 1934 and Rule 17f-2 thereunder, the SEC requires firms to require their partners, directors, officers and employees to be fingerprinted and to have their fingerprints processed, unless they are exempt under those same provisions.
+- A5: Pursuant to Section 17(f)(2) of the Securities Exchange Act of 1934 and Rule 17f-2 thereunder, the SEC requires firms to submit fingerprints for all partners, directors, officers and employees, unless they are exempt under those same provisions.
 Rule 17f-2 exempts employees from fingerprinting who do not:

 - Sell securities;

 - Regularly have access to the keeping, handling, or processing of securities, monies, or the original books and records relating to the securities or monies; or

 - Have direct supervisory responsibility over those who sell securities or have access to securities, monies, or the original books and records.